Planter Boxes: 5 Tips for Selecting the Best One

 For example, sub-irrigated planters (SIP) use a fill tube.
 It lets you add water to a reservoir.
 As a result, plant roots can access water when needed.

 One of the caveats to box gardening is drainage.
-Planting boxes need drainage holes to prevent the roots of your plants from rotting.
+Planter boxes need drainage holes to prevent the roots of your plants from rotting.
 Ensure the planter box has at least a few drainage holes.

 You won’t be concerned with a grow bag as they provide superior drainage.
 Most plastic gardening containers include drainage holes.
 They may even come with drainage plugs.
 So if you want to use the planter indoors, you can without worrying about moisture on a windowsill or table.